Why protein is so important during weight loss

 Animal protein: meat, poultry, fish, seafood, eggs, and dairy

-Plant-based protein: tofu, tempeh, seitan, beans, edamame, split peas, lentils, chickpeas, nuts, seeds (pumpkin, flax, sunflower), quinoa (See: How to eat more vegan and vegetarian protein)
+Plant-based protein: tofu, tempeh, seitan, beans, edamame, split peas, lentils, chickpeas, nuts, seeds (pumpkin, flax, sunflower), quinoa

 When you’re on a weight management medication, it can be hard to eat enough protein without feeling full.
 That’s why we’ve compiled a list of easy ways to eat more protein without feeling full.